What is NHS continuing healthcare?

 If someone is turned down for NHS continuing healthcare, an appeal can be made against the decision.
 In March 2012 the Department of Health announced some changes to timescales for appealing NHS continuing care decisions.

-From 1 April 2012 people were given 6 months from the date of a decision to begin an appeal with the clinical commissioning group (CCG) concerned.
+From 1 April 2012 people were given 6 months from the date of a decision to begin an appeal with the integrated care board (ICB) concerned.

-A solicitor is not needed to make an appeal.
-We provide free information and advice to people wishing to appeal NHS continuing healthcare cases, contained in the booklet When does the NHS pay for care?
+A solicitor or representative is not needed to make a claim, or appeal against a decision.
+Alzheimer’s Society provide free information and advice to people wishing to appeal NHS continuing healthcare cases, contained in our booklet When does the NHS pay for care?.

 Although a solicitor is not needed, some people choose to pay for professional expertise.
 Having support from someone with knowledge of the framework guiding you through the process can be advantageous, but success is still not a guarantee.